 The woman in this song just had her heart broken by a guy, and all her friends are telling her to go out dancing and have a fun time rather than feeling miserable all night.
-She ends up going and has a great time and keeps telling the bartender to bring her drink after drink.
-The song charted similarly in the US and Canada with 31 and 29 on the Hot 100 and number 1 on the country charts.
+She ends up going, has a great time, and keeps telling the bartender to bring her drink after drink.

 ‘Coal Miner’s Daughter’ is an autobiographical song.
 Loretta Lynn’s father worked in a coal mine and didn’t receive much money, so her family grew up poor.
 Loretta’s song about her life hit number 1 on the country charts and even made it to the Hot 100, coming in at 83.

 The man in this song calls himself an ice cream man, a clever innuendo he uses to tell a lady that he can deliver what she wants.
 Once you understand the joke, this ice cream song is pretty straightforward!
-This song was on the Closing 1973 Closing Time album, and although the song wasn’t super popular, it’s considered a cult classic along with the rest of the album.
+The track appeared on his 1973 Closing Time album, a cult classic of an album.

 Enter Shikari criticizes the privatization of healthcare in this song.
 Since illnesses can’t be controlled, they say that people shouldn’t have to be punished by paying for treatment.
 The song came to be due to talks of privatizing the National Health Service, which many citizens are against.
 The song charted at number 9 on the Rock chart in the UK.